plotly/Kaleido/src/py/README.md

 ) -> bytes:
   """"Render Plotly figure as a static PNG image.

-  - Uses Kaleido to render the Plotly figure as a PNG or SVG image.
+  - Uses Kaleido to render the Plotly figure as a PNG, SVG image, PDF or similar.
   - Creates Kaleido backend (Chrome browser) on the first call.

   :param format:
-    "png" or "svg"
+    See ``kaleido._fig_tools`` module for supported forms.

   :param width:
     Width in pixels